Skip to Content

 • Foodservice professionals

-You can count on the Hasty Pope, LLP team to help you file initial workers’ compensation claims.
-If you have already filed a claim but it has been denied, then we can use our 150+ years of total legal experience to find the next best step in pursuit of fair compensation.
+You can rely on the Hasty Pope, LLP team to help you file initial workers’ compensation claims.
+If you have already filed and your claim was denied, we apply our 150+ years of combined legal experience to pursue the next available step toward fair compensation.

 Can Workers’ Comp Pay for Medical Benefits?

-The primary benefit of workers’ compensation is full coverage for necessary medical treatments following a work-related injury or illness.
-From ambulatory transportation and emergency room care to hospitalization and prescription medications, all medical care deemed necessary should be covered if you are eligible for workers’ compensation.
+The primary benefit of workers’ compensation is full coverage for all necessary medical treatments related to a work injury or illness.

 Initially, you will be required to see an examining doctor selected by your employer’s insurance company.
 You can later schedule an examination with your own primary care physician at the expense of the insurer or your employer, but you must pay for any additional examinations not approved by the insurance provider.